Archiving and disposing of school records

 It also lists which school records can be discharged or destroyed, and which must eventually be sent to Archives New Zealand.

-The Schedule is made up of 6 parts — student records, governance, personnel, finance, property and administration, and historical — and each contains a broad definition of the types of records covered.
+The schedule is made up of 7 parts — student records, governance, personnel, finance, property, administration, and historical — and each contains a broad definition of the types of records covered.

 Information pack for schools